Alison Criss, PhD — Professor

 Amaris Cardenas — Graduate Student

 Amaris graduated from the University of Dallas with a B.S. in Biology in 2017.
 She matriculated into the BIMS program after graduation and joined the Criss lab in 2018.
-Amaris is studying how bioactive compounds released during infection modulate neutrophil responses to Neisseria gonorrhoeae.
+Amaris is studying how modifications to gonococcal lipooligosaccharide modulate neutrophil antimicrobial responses and bacterial susceptibility to killing by neutrophils.

 Mary Gray – Lab Manager